fiatjaf/noflux-website/content/docs/webhooks.md

 [Webhooks](https://en.wikipedia.org/wiki/Webhook) are user-defined HTTP callbacks.

-Miniflux can publish new feed entries to a custom API endpoint.
-You can easily set up your own personal webhook receiver and extend Miniflux by writing your own scripts.
+Noflux can publish new feed entries to a custom API endpoint.
+You can easily set up your own personal webhook receiver and extend Noflux by writing your own scripts.

-This feature has been available since Miniflux 2.0.48.

-Configuring a Webhook in Miniflux
+Configuring a Webhook in Noflux
 -------------------------------

 1. Go to **Settings > Integrations > Webhook**